-Obviously, you don’t totally disregard the Sunday morning sermon, or you wouldn’t sit through it.
-But are you really handling its value with the respect it deserves?
+You don’t totally disregard the Sunday morning message, or you wouldn’t sit through it.
+But are you handling its value with the respect it deserves?

-The message you hear is not just another sermon that should be filed away categorically in your mind.
-Truth to be told, none of us earns points with God for merely listening to sermons.
+The message you hear is not just another sermon that should be filed away in your mind.
+None of us earns favor with God by merely listening to sermons.
 We don’t grow in grace because we sat through a sermon.

-Personally, I’ve been active in spoken ministry since 1994.
-The sum total of this week’s study hours is only a fraction of what I bring into the pulpit in this season of life.
-There’s an intangible skill set that can’t be taught or easily transferred.
-There’s a pastoral wisdom gained by thousands of pulpit appearances and decades of leadership experience.
+I’ve been active in spoken ministry since 1994.
+The total of this week’s study hours is only a fraction of what I bring into the pulpit.
+There’s cumulative wisdom gained by thousands of pulpit appearances and decades of leadership experience.
 Experience brings an intangible skill set that’s hard to explain.

 In this season, some things come to me intuitively as a gift from the Holy Spirit.
 Like the ability to read a congregation while preaching.
-I can more carefully discern what’s not said by staff and other leaders.
+Sometimes, I can discern what staff and other leaders do not say.
 And then there’s the gauging of the emotional temperature of the room.
 I did not possess these intangibles during my first few years of ministry.

-What you hear on Sundays represents a keen awareness that God wants to do much more for individuals and the congregation as a whole than what some think is possible.
+What you hear on Sundays represents a keen awareness that God wants to do much more for individuals and the congregation than what some think is possible.

-So, please.
-I beg you.
-Don’t let the next sermon you hear become a sermon with no meaning.
+So, don’t let the next sermon you hear become a sermon with no meaning.

 Receive it as a message from God’s Word.
 Receive it as a message from a God-called messenger.
 Receive it as a valuable deposit into your life.

 Much more care has gone into that time slot than can be quantified.
-The worst thing you could do is hear it one time and go on about your life while you wait for the next one to show up.
+The worst thing you could do is hear it once and go on about your life while waiting for the next one to show up.